 Formalin fixation reduces RNA yield and quality

-Tissue fixation significantly reduced RNA yields by 2.5- to 5.2-fold compared to FR (p-value <0.01 for OH, 18F and 3F).
+Tissue fixation significantly reduced RNA yields by 2.5- to 5.2-fold compared to FR (p-value <0.01 for OH, 18F, and 3F).
 Formalin fixation for 18 hours had a greater effect on yield (5.2-fold less vs. FR) relative to FR than OH alone (2.5-fold less vs. FR).
-Extended time in formalin (3 months) did not further decrease RNA yield compared to 18 hours (4.5-fold less vs. FR) (Table 1, Fig. 2).
+Extended time in formalin (3 months) did not further decrease RNA yield compared to 18 hours (4.5-fold less vs. FR) (Fig. 2A).
 Fixation also significantly impacted RNA integrity number (RIN).
-Formalin reduced average RIN values from 5.7 ± 0.3 in FR and to 2.4 ± 0.2 and 1.6 ± 0.1 in 18F and 3F groups, respectively, while ethanol effects on RIN were intermediate (3.7 ± 0.2 for OH) (Table 1).
+Formalin reduced average RIN values from 5.7 ± 0.3 in FR to 2.4 ± 0.2 and 1.6 ± 0.1 in 18F and 3F groups, respectively, while ethanol effects on RIN were intermediate (3.7 ± 0.2 for OH) (Fig. 2B).
+Refer to Table S3 for specific p-values and data summaries.

 Quantification of the housekeeping gene Actb across the gene body by multiplex RT-qPCR revealed more substantial fixation-dependent group differences.
 All experimental groups (including FR) demonstrated reduction in Actb copies across the gene body in a 3’>5’ manner.
-However, within each Actb amplicon there were similar and significant fixation-dependent reductions in amplifiable product compared to FR (Fig. 2).
+However, within each Actb amplicon there were similar and significant fixation-dependent reductions in amplifiable product compared to FR (Fig. 2C).
 For Actb1, ethanol resulted in 4.6-fold fewer copy numbers, followed by 18-hour formalin fixation (7.0-fold fewer) and 3-month formalin fixation (16.5-fold fewer) relative to FR.
 This trend was magnified with further distance from the 3’ end across Actb2 and to some extent Actb3 (the amplicon closest to 5’ end).
-However, the signal from Actb3 was quite low (near the limit of detection), resulting in much more variability and indicating little amplifiable product near the 5’ end of the Actb transcript (Fig 2; Table S3).
+However, the signal from Actb3 was quite low (near the limit of detection), resulting in much more variability and indicating little amplifiable product near the 5’ end of the Actb transcript (Fig 2C).
+Refer to Table S4 for specific p-values and data summaries.

 Extended heated incubation improves RNA yield and quality

-Demodification treatments had varying effects on RNA yield and quality (Table 1).
+Demodification treatments had varying effects on RNA yield and quality (Fig 2A-B).
 Short-term incubation in 1X TAE (DTAE) did not improve average RNA yield (75.5-84.7 ng/µl) and RIN values (1.0 ± 0.0) compared to 3F (108.7-117.5 ng/µl and 1.6 ± 0.1, respectively).
-In contrast, extended incubation at 55°C with (DQ and DP) and without (NoD) the organocatalyst improved RNA yields by 2.8- to 3.6-fold and RINs by 1.5- to 2.1-fold (Table 1).
+In contrast, extended incubation at 55°C with (DQ and DP) and without (NoD) the organocatalyst improved RNA yields by 2.8- to 3.6-fold and RINs by 1.5- to 2.1-fold (Fig 2A-B).
 Addition of the organocatalyst did not provide a clear benefit to total RNA yield or RIN beyond extended incubation alone.
-However, the RT-qPCR results showed that use of the organocatalyst significantly improved amplification of all Actb amplicons compared to 3F (Fig. 2).
+However, the RT-qPCR results showed that use of the organocatalyst significantly improved amplification of all Actb amplicons compared to 3F (Fig. 2C).
 For example, DQ and DP had 123.6- and 181.1-fold more Actb1 copies compared to 3F (3.3 ± 0.8 copies), while NoD and DTAE had more modest improvements (22.8- and 19.2-fold, respectively).
-This trend was similar across the other two Actb amplicons (Table S3).
+This trend was similar across the other two Actb amplicons (Table S4).

 Formalin fixation adversely impacts RNA-seq metrics